Skip to content

 Run promotions:

-• After a viral social media moment (capitalise on increased attention)
+• After a viral social media moment (capitalize on increased attention)

 • Around holidays and events (Valentine’s Day, New Year, summer)